AslihanArslan/NLP-Twitter-Sentiment-Analysis-Project/README.md

 # NLP-Twitter-Sentiment-Analysis-Project

 The aim of this project is to determine feelings of people about Muğla University.
-For a language i choose Turkish.

 ## Project Steps
 1. Data Collection :white_check_mark: